Frequently Asked Questions

 Q: Why is the ICFC

 A: ICFC works with local field partners who carry out program activities based on work plans and budgets that we develop together.
-ICFC oversees the project, manages finances, reviews results and makes adjustments to work plans as needed.
+ICFC develops and oversees the project, manages finances, reviews results and makes adjustments to work plans as needed.
 We also make site visits and communicate regularly with our field partners.
 By not maintaining our own staff to carry out field activities, ICFC is able to stay lean and flexible, picking and choosing the best current conservation opportunities and taking advantage of the experience, track record, local expertise and relatively low salaries of local partners.

 ProgramsQ: How do you decide what projects to support?

-A: After applying our selection criteria, we assess which opportunities seem to offer the best value for money in terms of lasting conservation gains, while factoring in risk.
+A: After applying our selection criteria, we assess which opportunities offer the best value for money in terms of lasting conservation gains, while factoring in risk.
 We consider conservation significance (presence of threatened and endemic species; threatened ecosystems; ecosystem services; and broader conservation context); the severity of threats; expected project outcomes; and risk.
 We hear of project opportunties from an informal network of advisors/friends who are highly experienced in nature conservation.
 We also review unsolicited project proposals and investigate opportunities proactively.

 Q: What kind of projects do you do?